 These problems with the house can easily be solved, assuming an unlimited budget.
 First off, to improve heating efficiency, the baseboard and gas heaters currently installed must be replaced with vastly more efficient heat pumps.
-Not only would the heat pumps be more energy efficient by transferring heat around the house, but they can also focus their energy into select rooms instead of heating the entire house on one master switch.
-Furthermore, according to Woolley Home Solutions, with the implementation of new technology, they are now ideal for the moderate New Jersey climate.
-As far as energy solutions, installing solar panels and wind turbines would be a leap in the right direction.
-The solar panels would absorb energy from the sun during the day, while the wind turbines would gather energy from the wind both day and night.
-Solar panels in particular work better/worse at certain altitudes and azimuth angles.
-From the data found, the most consistent orientation of the solar panels is when it has an azimuth angle of 0 and is in a parallel circuit as opposed to a series circuit, as shown in the graph below.
+Not only would the heat pumps be more energy efficient by transferring heat around the house, but it can also focus its energy into select rooms instead of heating the entire house on one master switch.
+Furthermore, they are ideal for the moderate New Jersey climate.